-The AICS is officially recognised by the Dutch Ministry of Education, which contributes funds to the school.
+The AICS is officially recognised by the Dutch Ministry of Education as a subsidised Dutch International School (IGO), which contributes funds to the school.
 School fees are set annually, in accordance with Dutch International Primary and Secondary School Guidelines with the aim of keeping our education accessible.
 Please refer to our website for current fee structures.